LifeBogger presents the Full Story of Football Genius, who is best known by the name; “Rough Diamond“.

-Naby followed their wish but struggled in passing exams in school.
+Naby followed their wish but struggled to pass exams in school.
 Ideally, there was nothing else in his head but football.
 His parents tried and tried, but they could see their son loving his books.

 Naby Keita Biography Facts – The Liverpool Early Contact:

-At 12, Naby Keita was already being advised by local scouts that his talent could land him in Europe.
+At the age of 12, Naby Keita was already being advised by local scouts that his talent could land him in Europe.

-However, such thoughts were too much for someone so young like him to process as he wasn’t mentally ready for such a big step.
+However, such thoughts were too much for someone so young as him to process, as he wasn’t mentally ready for such a big step.

 Back then, his only reach to Europe was to visit viewing centres to watch a lot of Ligue 1, Champions League and Premier League games on TV.